puppetlabs/bolt/pre-docs/bolt_configure_orchestrator.md

   task-environment: development
 ```

-Set up the orchestrator API for Bolt in the same user-specified configuration file that is used for PE:
+Set up the orchestrator API for Bolt in the same user-specified configuration
+file that is used for PE client tools:

 - *nix systems `/etc/puppetlabs/client-tools/orchestrator.conf`
 - Windows `C:/ProgramData/PuppetLabs/client-tools/orchestrator.conf`